yannickjemmely/Mida/README.md

 <br><br>

 ## Introduction
-Mida is a JavaScript trading framework designed to trade financial assets (such as stocks, crypto, forex or commodities), create expert advisors to automate and backtest trading strategies, analyze markets and prices with indicators and analysis interfaces.
+Mida is a JavaScript trading framework designed to trade financial assets such as stocks, crypto, forex or commodities, create solid and maintainable expert advisors on large scale, analyze markets and cover all the necessities of algorithmic retail and institutional traders.

 Join the [Discord](https://discord.gg/cKyWTUsr3q) and [Telegram](https://t.me/joinmida) community.
 <br>